Please note: This post contains affiliate links.

 Whether God’s calling you to open the door of your home or open the door of your heart, this book will encourage and equip you to take steps of faith forward trusting God with the outcome.
 Because it’s really okay to invite people over to a messy house and use red solo cups.

-For those of you interested in the Bible study.
-There is a Bible study kit available with 7 video sessions.
+For those of you interested in the Bible study, there is a Bible study kit available with 7 video sessions.
 Participants will only need the Open the Door Bible study book.
-You can get a glimpse at the Bible study sessions on LifeWay’s website here.
+You can get a glimpse at the Bible study sessions on LifeWay’s website.